-- · we or our licensors were the first to make the inventions covered by each of our pending patent applications; - we or our licensors were the first to file patent applications for these inventions; - · others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors that provide a basis for commercially viable products will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - · we will file patent applications for new proprietary technologies promptly or at all; - the claims we make in our patents will be upheld by patent offices in the United States and elsewhere; - · our patents will not expire prior to or shortly after commencing commercialization of a product; and - the patents of others will not have a negative effect on our ability to do business.
+- we or our licensors were the first to make the inventions covered by each of our pending patent applications; - we or our licensors were the first to file patent applications for these inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors that provide a basis for commercially viable products will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - we will file patent applications for new proprietary technologies promptly or at all; - the claims we make in our patents will be upheld by patent offices in the United States and elsewhere; - · our patents will not expire prior to or shortly after commencing commercialization of a product; and

+• the patents of others will not have a negative effect on our ability to do business.

 We have negotiated a license agreement with Ligand Pharmaceuticals for the rights to sparsentan which we are initially developing for the treatment of FSGS.
-Further, this license subjects us to various commercialization, reporting and other obligations.
+This license subjects us to various commercialization, reporting and other obligations.
 If we were to default on our obligations, we could lose our rights to sparsentan.
-We cannot be certain when or if we will file for patent protection for different indications for sparsentan, if we would be successful in obtaining these patents, or if we would be able to enforce these patents.
-If we are unsuccessful in obtaining additional patents covering the use of sparsentan for treating FSGS, we may not be able to stop competitors from marketing sparsentan following the latter of expiration of our sparsentan composition of matter patent (i.e. U.S. Patent No. 6,638,937) and expiration of the regulatory exclusivity afforded to sparsentan upon NDA approval.
+We have obtained a U.S. and European patent covering the use of sparsentan for treating glomerulosclerosis, including FSGS.
+However, we cannot be certain that we will be able to obtain patent protection for various other potential indications for sparsentan, or whether, if granted, we would be able to enforce such patents.